alphagov/transformation-dashboard/_posts/2000-01-12-apply-carers-allowance.markdown

 next-steps: |
   - Build the digital capability to run the service within the department
   - Integrate the service with more of the department’s systems to improve efficiency for agents and reduce paper processing
+  - Build an Assisted Digital service
+  - Prepare for live Digital by Default Service Standard assessment

 videos: